Itsy Docs

 Filtering and Finding Orders

-• Order Code -- Search by the unique order code
+• Order Code -- Search by the unique order code.

-• Client Email -- Search by the client's email address
+• Client Email -- Search by the client's email address.

-• Assigned to Me -- Show only orders assigned to you
+• Assigned to Me -- Show only orders assigned to you.

 Duplicating an Order

 You can duplicate an existing order from the action menu at the top of the order detail page.
 Click the menu and select Duplicate order.
-A confirmation dialog explains that the new order will have the same structure and pricing, but participants are anonymized and payments and files are not copied.
-Confirm to create the duplicate -- you are redirected to the new order's overview.
+A dialog opens with a client selector where you choose which client the new order belongs to.

+On success, you are redirected to the new order's overview.
 This is useful when a customer wants to rebook a similar trip, or when you need a template for recurring bookings.

 Downloading the Order PDF